evandisoft/RedOnion/RedOnion.KSP/API/Autopilot.md

 **Instance Methods:**
 - `disable()`: void - Disable the autopilot, setting all values to NaN.
 - `reset()`: void - Reset the autopilot to default settings.
+- `resetSAS()`: void - Reset stock SAS - resets its PIDs and quickly disables and re-enables it if it is currently enabled.